pran-7-5/eco_style/README.md

 --------------------------------------------------------------------------------------------
 This information is ideal, so be careful.
 You are seeing this because I know you can handle it.

-The only issue is that this information will make you angry if you see some one spilling ignorance in front of you.
+The only issue is that this information will make you angry if you see someone spilling ignorance in front of you.
-So don't start a fight to prove your point to a stupid person, you won't achieve anything by doing so except wasting your time, because you don't know their back ground and could be a psychopath.
+So don't start a fight to prove your point to a stupid person, you won't achieve anything by doing so except wasting your time, because you don't know their background and could be a psychopath.

-So, keep wondering this information may take few years to completely sync into your mind.
+So, keep wondering if this information may take a few years to completely sync into your mind.

 Utensils
 --------------------------------------------------------------------------------------------